SuleimanFarah/sunpy/SOCIS-2013.md

 Much solar, heliospheric and space weather data are available to everyone in near real-time.
 Large and important archives of these data going back many decades also exist.
 However, the tools to reduce and analyze them are often based on privately held analysis packages that require restrictive, and often expensive licenses.
 This often puts a barrier between those wishing to analyze the data and the science goals of ESA, and space science in general.

-SunPy will remove that barrier by developing open source, freely available, packages that enable ''anyone'' to analyze solar, heliospheric, and space weather data.
+SunPy is removing that barrier by developing open source, freely available, packages that enable ''anyone'' to analyze solar, heliospheric, and space weather data.
 As an alternate to the Solarsoft/IDL environment, SunPy ''deals directly with solar, heliospheric and space weather data, and so is directly relevant to activities in our local space environment''.
 We choose Python as our development language as it allows us to use many open source and free packages already developed for other astronomical disciplines.
 SunPy will allow anyone to take data from ESA's solar and helipsheric space missions and perform their own analyses, free from any restriction, thus increasing awareness of ESA's mission in the scientific community.
 Free and open source technology for analyzing solar and heliospheric data will make it easy for students to begin their scientific careers in space science, and will make the existing open-source science community aware of solar, heliospheric and space weather data.

 ## Website